softicar/gradle-plugins/README.md

 To publish this Gradle plug-in to a local repository for testing purposes, manipulate the build files as follows:

-1. Modify `com.softicar.gradle.plugins/build.gradle` as follows:
+1. Modify the `build.gradle` of the root project as follows:
    1. Add the `maven-publish` plugin:

           plugins {